ConvincibleMedia/ConvincibleMedia/source/_services/presentations.md

     way you can.
   size:
 elements_note:
-subservices_heading: We'll make your presentation electric.
+subservices_heading: A new standard for your presentations.
 subservices:
 - item_type: block_card_image
   image: